Vyral/robin-phillips/_posts/2020-10-08-q-what-did-we-learn-from-our-move.md

 4:20- The benefits of hiring a “move yourself” mover and why we had our home cleaned afterward

-5:20- Why you should pack early and pack smartly
+5:20- Why you should pack early and smartly

 5:58- The biggest lesson we learned throughout this process